Create and upload annotations using the Unity editor

-This article explains how to create and upload annotations using Mega Studio in the Unity Editor.
+This article introduces how to create and upload annotations using Mega Studio in the Unity editor.

 Before you begin